-The Agra Bear Rescue Facility is the largest Sloth Bear Rescue Facility in the world.
-Established in 1999 by Wildlife SOS in collaboration with the Uttar Pradesh Forest Department, it currently houses over 170 sloth bears as well as many other species of wildlife in large forested enclosures with ponds and shady trees.
-Agra Bear Rescue Facility undertakes advanced research, disease management and provides specialized veterinary care as well as geriatric care for sloth bears.
+The Agra Bear Rescue Facility is the largest sloth bear rescue facility in the world.
+Established in 1999 by Wildlife SOS in collaboration with the Uttar Pradesh Forest Department, it currently houses 110 sloth bears as well as many other species of wildlife in large forested enclosures with ponds and shady trees.
+The facility undertakes advanced research, disease management and provides specialised veterinary as well as geriatric care for sloth bears.

-|Agra Bear Rescue Facility, Soor Sarovar Bird Sanctuary, Agra, India – 282007|
+|Agra Bear Rescue Facility, Soor Sarovar Bird Sanctuary, Keetham Lake, Agra, India – 282007|